mauriziocescon/angularjs-stats/README.md

 Angular Stats
 =========

-This is a lightweight utility that gives you some statistics about you angularjs application.
+This is a lightweight utility that gives you some statistics about your angularjs application.
 In particular, you get the

 1. number of scopes,
 2. number of watchers,